-Prerequisite or Corequisite: C or better in BIOL 240
+Prerequisite or Corequisite: BIOL 240

 Corequisites: NURS 213, 214

 Introduces students to fundamental nursing concepts that apply to the practice of professional nursing.
 Topics include elements of holistic care, promotion of psychosocial and physiologic health, and introduction to medication administration in nursing practice.
 Provides physiological rationale for nursing interventions with a focus on knowledge and skills to ensure safe delivery of nursing care.